ckarageorgkaneen/pybpod-gui-plugin-emulator/docs/usage.rst

 =====

-After installing the plugin (please see :ref:`installation`), a new *Test with Emulator* button will appear in each of the already configured Setups.
+After installing the plugin (please see :ref:`installation`), a new *Test protocol IO* button will appear in each of the already configured Setups.

 .. warning::